German National Bank (Denver, CO)

 Article Text

-A DENVER BANK CLOSED.
-The German National In Going Out of Business.
-(By Associated Press.)
-DENVER, Col., June 7.-The German National Bank did net open its doors to-day.
-Cashier Kunze Miller says that the institution is compelled to go out of business.
-It was one of the oldest banks in the city.
-The President was J. J. Reithmann, who is considered very wealthy.
-At one time the bank stock sold for $335 a share.
-The bank was closed during the panic last Summer, but subsequently reopened on an agreement with the stockholders.
+German National Bank Busted.
+DENVER, Colo., June 7.-The German National bank did not open its doors today.
+Cashier Kunzemiller says the institution is compelled to go out of business.
+It is one of the oldest banks in the city.
+At one time the bank's stock sold for $335 a share.
+The bank was closed during the panic last summer, but subsequently reapened on an agreement with the stockholders.

 Click image to open full size in new tab